Customizable Select Element (Explainer)

 attribute

-attribute, which is an IDref which points to a single <selectedcontent>
+attribute is an IDref which points to a single <selectedcontent>

 element to update.
 This allows the <selectedcontent>